Career is in high demand — need for HHA should continue for many years

 While the HHA classes teach skills is essential for the job, Anthony said that the having the “soft skills” of communication, compassion and good attitude “is very important.”

-She said that she has asked many aides over the years why the work is so fulfilling.
+She said that she has asked many aides over the years why home health care work is so fulfilling.

 “Their answer is pretty much the same: they get to help people who might otherwise be lonely,” Anthony said.
 “They can make a difference.”